October 11, 2018 — By Rosanne Rust MS, RDN, LDN —

-Simply consuming LNCS will not promote weight loss, however there’s no data they they contribute to weight gain.
+Simply consuming LNCS will not promote weight loss, however there’s no data that they contribute to weight gain.
 Obesity is a complex disorder and treatment should be individualized.
 LNCS can however help in reduction in the risks associated with obesity, when full-caloric products are replaced with products sweetened with LNCS.
 A survey of members of the National Weight Control Registry, who have successfully kept weight off, indicated that LNCS helps in weight management.
-Using low calorie products can help with both weigh reduction and weight maintenance, and they can help support the maintenance of a diet for diabetes.
-LNCS also do not impact blood glucose or insulin levels.
+Using low calorie products can help with both weight reduction and weight maintenance, and they can help support the maintenance of a diet for diabetes.
+LNCS also do not impact blood glucose levels.

 LNCS are used to reduce calories in beverages, as a table top sweetener, in chewing gum, candies, frozen treats, jams, frostings, yogurt and beverages, and is also used in some medicines (such as cough syrup or cough drop).
 All of these applications can help reduce the risk of tooth decay.

 Study of the gut microbiome is a new frontier in science.
 It’s possible that the health of the gut impacts overall health of all body systems.
 A study found that Splenda® (sucralose) promoted dysbiosis with expansion of Proteobacteriain in mice.
 Research on diets impact on gut health is just emerging, but LNCS may play a positive role.